-European Technical Specifications must be adopted taking into account the necessary legislation on substances classified as dangerous.
+European technical specifications must be adopted taking into account necessary legislation on substances classified as dangerous.

-This results from the Interpretative Documents, where it is noted in the introduction note to all six Interpretative Documents, that :
+This results from the Interpretative Documents, where it is noted, in the introduction note to all six of them, that:

 "Concerning dangerous substances which are in construction products, classes and/or levels of performance to which technical specifications will refer, shall allow the levels of protection needed by the works to be guaranteed, taking into account the purpose of the works."